Policies

 Alcohol

 Alcohol service will only be provided to guests 21 or older who show a valid, government-issued photo ID.
-The Black Hills Renaissance Festival reserves the right to refuse service to any individual who appears to be impaired or intoxicated.
+The Black Hills Renaissance Festival, i's performers and vendors reserves the right to refuse service to any individual who appears to be impaired or intoxicated.
 No outside alcoholic beverages are allowed.

 Pets